A PUP NAMED SCOOBY-DOO

 Using an X-Ray to stave off the Chickenstein monster. |

-the kids around.
-In the fourth wall-breaking style of humor Reugger would
+played.
+In the fourth wall-breaking style of humor Reugger would employ on his

-employ on his future series, the kids were often aware of the music; asking for
+future series, the kids were often aware of the music; asking for it to be

-it to be played, playing it themselves, and even taking time out to dance along
+played, playing it themselves, and even taking time out to dance along to it

 |